intel/libvpl/preview/cplusplus/examples/hello-encode-cpp/README.md

 This sample shows how to use the oneAPI Video Processing Library (oneVPL) to perform a simple video encode using preview C++ APIs.

+Please note: the preview C++ API and its samples are no longer under development.
+They are not validated and may be removed in the future.

 | Optimized for    | Description
 |----------------- | ----------------------------------------
 | OS               | Ubuntu* 20.04